Huntington’s treatment slows disease for first time in major breakthrough

 The study tested a new gene therapy, AMT-130, which is delivered by brain surgery.

-The early stage clinical trials among 29 patients concluded that those who were given a high dose of the treatment experienced 75 per cent less disease progression after 36 months, according to uniQure, a gene therapy company based in the Netherlands and the US.
+Early-stage clinical trials involving 29 patients showed that those who were given a high dose of the treatment experienced 75 per cent less disease progression after 36 months, according to uniQure, a gene therapy company based in the Netherlands and the US.

 “If that happens, we need to work hard to make it available to everyone who needs it, while working no less diligently to add more effective treatments to the list.